sb53systems/G-Code-Flow-Temperature-Controller/README.md

 See my ORCA Slicer [Settings](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/blob/main/My_Config.md) :gear:

-See my [Prints examples](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8).
-You can share yours :bulb:
+See the [Discussion of print samples](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8) :bulb:  Share yours.

 I encourage you to test, share and develop it because I believe this concept or a similar one will be the future of 3D printing, and with some AI anyone could use a 3D Printer.